SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Dispersed camping opportunities near Erving, Massachusetts are primarily concentrated in the Green Mountain National Forest in Vermont, approximately 30-60 minutes from Erving.
+Free dispersed camping near Erving, Massachusetts is primarily concentrated in the Green Mountain National Forest in Vermont, approximately 30-60 minutes from Erving.
+These free dispersed campsites offer privacy and primitive conditions, with no water, toilets, or trash service—campers should arrive fully self-sufficient.
 The George D. Aiken Wilderness area offers several free dispersed sites with established fire rings along forest access roads.
 These sites are typically well-spaced for privacy with level ground for tents and some vehicle camping.
 As one camper noted, "The sites were all pretty spread out from each other and the road was easy to drive on."

 Forest Road 71 and Forest Road 273 provide additional free primitive camping options with multiple pull-offs.
 Somerset Airfield offers a more open camping area with basic pit toilets, though it can become crowded during peak seasons.
 "Only the first section of the campground was open due to flooding.
 As a result, there were puddles everywhere," reported a recent visitor.
-Most dispersed sites in the region have no amenities—no water, toilets, or trash service—so campers should be fully self-sufficient.
 Road conditions vary significantly with weather; many access roads become difficult after rain or snow, with several requiring higher clearance vehicles.
 The standard 14-day camping limit applies throughout these areas.

 "The camp spots were all pretty spread out from each other and the road was easy to drive on.
 There were only about 10 spots along the access road."